 Once you settle on price and general size, you’ll have many decisions to make about the details of your gun.
 If you’re a beginner, your best bet is to start simple.
 As you become more familiar with what you do and don’t need on a paintball gun, you can decide if many of the extras are worth it.
 A longer barrel will make the gun a bit more unwieldy, but will give you more accuracy and control over your shots.
-You’ll have the choice of mechanical or electronic paintball markers.
-The mechanical markers are more simple, easy to fix, and reliable, although they are louder and slower.
-Electronic markers are faster and quieter, but are more expensive and take more know-how to repair if they break.
+You’ll have the choice of mechanical, pump action or electronic paintball markers.
+Keep reading below for more information on the difference between the three.

 You’ll also need to know if your paintball gun fires using CO2 tanks or HPA (High Pressure Air) bottles.
 Most paintball guns use CO2.
 HPA allows for more shots per canister, but it’s more expensive than CO2.
 HPA-powered guns also require regulators in order to function.
 Paintball markers that use HPA can also fire on CO2, but this can damage those models of guns, so it’s extremely important to know what your gun is made to use.

-The hopper is the device that holds your paintballs.
+The hopper is the device that holds your paintballs and the best paintball gun requires the best hopper.
 It also feeds the paintballs into your gun as you fire.
 Two things you’ll need to think about when choosing a hopper is how many paintballs it will hold, as well as how quickly it can feed them into your gun.
 The feed rate is measured in bps, or balls per second.